Skip to main content

 The meaning of the word "Messiah" as it relates to a "pleasing smell" (such as frankincense) is discussed here.
 More about "smells" and the purpose of frankincense in Temple offerings is discussed in this Zechariah in the Temple topic.

-The Magi, a lesson set written by the Rotation.org Writing Team (supporting member access required).
-It includes a "computer" presentation lesson with a free software download that teaches the meaning of the three gifts:
+The Magi, a lesson set written by the Rotation.org Writing Team (everyone can read the lesson summaries and Bible background; Supporting Membership is required to access the lesson plans) includes a "computer" presentation lesson with a free software download that teaches the meaning of the three gifts:

-"Treasures" ~ A Computer or "Presentation" Workshop.
-This lesson was written both for those with only one computer and for those with many.
-It uses a fun piece of Bible software to explore the entire story and focus in on the meaning of the Magi's gifts, and those gifts young people can bring to Jesus.
+"Treasures" ~ A Computer or "Presentation" Workshop This lesson was written both for those with only one computer and for those with many.
+It uses a fun piece of Bible software to explore the entire story and focus in on the meaning of the Magi's gifts and the gifts young people can bring to Jesus.

 Original Post